 5) A modified speaker dock

 Over the course of a week over 1000 vulnerable plists were located and counted, though I hasten to add at no point was any data copied.
 (To clarify a 1000+ plists with open information re: facebook tokens or auth keys inc. 3rd party apps)

 Facebook are aware and “working on” closing the hole, (why the haven’t used the keychain is anyones guess) but unless app developers follow suit and start encrypting the 60 day access token Facebook supplies, it’s only a matter of time before someone starts using the info for ill purpose…if they aren’t already.

-Until Facebook plug the hole, I’ll be thinking twice about plugging my devices into a shared PC, public music docks or “charging stations”.
+Until Facebook plug the hole, I’ll be thinking twice about plugging my devices into a shared PC, music docks or “charging stations”.